Frequently Asked Questions

 Track & Field

 The NSISP is not able to provide assistance for students to renew their study permits or visas under Bill C-35, a federal law.
 This Bill makes it illegal for anyone, other than an authorized representative, to conduct business for a fee or other consideration at any stage of an immigration application.
 The NSISP has carefully selected an accredited local immigration consultant who students can contract to help them apply for these renewals while studying in Canada.
-There is a fee for this service and you can find more information on this service by reading the NSISP Immigration Consultant Summary found on the NSISP Website.
+There is a fee for this service.
+You can ask your RCE/CSAP for contact details for the accredited local immigration consultant.